OVER 100 VARIETIES IN STOCK AT

 Acer shirasawanum ‘Autumn Moon’ Autumn Moon Full Moon Maple.
 Spreading tree with yellow green foliage tinged with pink.
 Plant in location protected from hot afternoon sun to avoid leaf scorch.
 Orange and red fall color.
 Rounded habit to about 15′.

 Acer shirasawanum ‘Johin’ Johin Full Moon Maple.
 A probable cross between Acer palmatum and Acer shirasawanum, this tree has leaves emerging red with a distinct green vein.
 By summer much foliage will show green–orange and red color returns in the fall.
 Japanese name translated is ‘elegant.’
 Has a rounded growth habit to about 10′ to 15′.
+SOLD OUT

 Acer shirasawanum ‘Munn” Moonrise Full Moon Maple.
 Newly patented variety with chartreuse leaves topped with carmine new growth.
 Best planted with afternoon shade to avoid summer leaf scorch.
 Grows to about 15′.